gami631/gami631.github.io/README.md

 - _osu!_

 ### Music
 I've always enjoyed music, spanning over a multitude of different genres.
 I don't particularly have a personal favorite song, though I usually have several favorites at any given time.
 Currently, I've been really enjoying **_Epic: The Musical_**, which is a musical rendition of the Odyssey.
-I highly recommend giving it a listen if you have the time.
+I highly recommend giving it a listen if you have the time on youtube or spotify.

 As for some of my current favorite songs, here they are!
 - _Kilby Girl_ - The Backseat Lovers